The 10 Best Movies on HBO Max in 2022

 With the voices of Dwayne “The Rock” Johnson, Kevin Hart, John Krasinski and Keanu Reeves, the film is a fun adventure focused on the pets of the Justice League.
 Led by Krypto the Superdog, the unlikely team must prove they are as powerful as their owners and save the world.

-Despite the much more childish tone, it’s the kind of story that works very well in this holiday season when children are thirsty for something new.
+Despite the much more childish tone, it is the type of story that works very well in this holiday season when children are thirsty for something new.
 Plus, it’s a great way to introduce them to these characters.

 But if you want to see The Rock with a slightly more serious edge, there’s no way around it. black adam.
 Although it is not the success that everyone expected, the last film of the Extended Cinematographic Universe of DC (DCEU, in its acronym in English) for those looking for beating, explosion, destruction, catchphrases and pumped up heroes in colorful clothes.
 It is the most authentic proof that we are talking about a comic book movie.